 Check out the Futurama pilot script here.

-True Detective Pilot
+True Detective TV Pilot

+This is a complicated script, and if you're writing your very first pilot, you might not want to try something as intricate.
 Season one of True Detective tells the story of multiple protagonists within multiple timelines, and it weaves this tale so intricately, it's mesmerizing at times.
+It plays like a novel.

-That means a very difficult pilot.
-Added to that, this is a very specific genre - crime is almost too simplistic.
+This is a very specific genre - to call it "crime" would be almost too simplistic.
 It's more of a Southern Gothic Noir, which means setting up the tone is as important as setting up the story and the characters.
+Pay attention to how the tone is portrayed almost novelistically in the script without getting bogged down in excessive details.

 Check out the True Detective pilot script here.

-Arrested Development Pilot
+Arrested Development TV Pilot

+One of the more intricate comedy pilots.
+There are a lot of characters to introduce, and a lot of story to unravel.
+This was also a very unusual style of comedy for the time.
 There wasn't much on TV that required this level of focus in order to "get" all the jokes.
 The multi-cam sitcom was still thriving with big, broad jokes that are more obvious on the page.

+Arrested Development changed the game.
 Pay close attention to the way you immediately understand the characters they're painting from their first two lines of dialogue.

 Check out the Arrested Development pilot script here.

-Lost Pilot
+Lost TV Pilot

 Another game changer, this time in the world of dramatic TV.
 At the time, this was the most expensive pilot that had ever been made.
 And it needed a script that could warrant spending that kind of money.